DexRam/MyAnimeList-Server/README.md

 # My Anime List Server

-This is a server built with Hyper Express for managing anime and manga lists.
+This is a server built with Hyper Express for managing anime list.
 It provides an API for users to track, rate, and review anime.

 ## Features